 I wanted to hike in the hills close to Tokyo to enjoy the the new green of Spring.
 I had already done most of the trails in the Oku-Musashi area, but looking at my hiking map, I found two interesting trails I hadn’t done yet; between them, was a trail I had done more than ten years ago in the autumn, which I was happy to do again in a different season.
 I would take a train to Moroyama and from there a taxi to Kamakita lake; I would end at Kuroyama, from where I could catch a bus back to Ogose.
 Since the travel time was relatively short, I wouldn’t have to leave at the crack of dawn.
 Although there were no summits on the way, I hoped to get some good views from the “Green Road”.
 The weather was supposed to be mostly clear with pleasant temperatures.
 I was looking forward to exploring some new trails and enjoying a relaxing Spring hike.

 View of the Hanno Alps from Kaburi Pass

 Spider taking a break on an Iris

 I rode the Tobu line under cloudy skies and arrived at Moroyama station a little past 10am.
-Since the bus to Kamakita lake wasn’t running on Sundays, I took a taxi instead and was ready to hike by 11am, just as the sun came was coming out of the clouds.
-I was surprised how greener everything looked since my previous visit one month ago; rather than cherry blossoms, I got to enjoy many Irises (“shaga“) on the side of the road.
+Since the bus to Kamakita lake wasn’t running on Sundays, I took a taxi instead and was ready to hike by 11am, just as the sun was coming out of the clouds.
+I was surprised at how much greener everything looked since my previous visit one month ago; rather than cherry blossoms, I got to enjoy many Irises (“shaga“) on the side of the road.